-In an apparent show of solidarity with France, CST was lit up in the colours of the French flag, like many other memorials around the world.
-The only problem — instead of the vertical stripes, the colours were horizontal, which happens to make it look like the Netherlands flag.
-Well, it's the thought that counts, we say
+In an apparent show of solidarity with France, CST was lit up in the colours of the French flag on Sunday.
+The only problem — instead of the vertical stripes, the colours were horizontal, which made it look like the Netherlands flag

 Mumbai's iconic Chhatrapati Shivaji Terminus (CST) on Sunday joined various other monuments across the world to be illuminated in the 'colours' of the French flag in solidarity with the victims of Paris terror attacks.

 "Since the 26/11 attacks were of a similar nature and the CST station was also targeted then, the Central Railways has decided to stand by France in this moment of grief and express its support.
 The CST station will be illuminated with the French flag from between 7 pm and 11 pm," a spokesperson for Central Railways said.

 'Black Friday' saw multiple terror attacks on bars, restaurants, a concert hall and a stadium in Paris on November 13, in which 129 people were killed.